PavanRangani/docs/docs/prd/legal-entities/individual-boards.md

 ### Download PDF

+#### UX Rule

-- Show PDF icon on the header of Boards tab
-- On click of the PDF icon, opens the dropdown.
+- Show PDF icon on the header of Boards page.
+On click of the PDF icon, opens the dropdown.
-  - Values of the dropdown are: `Boards`, & `Boards (Historical)`.
+  - Values of the dropdown are: `Boards` & `Boards (Historical)`.
-    - Active records are shown in the `Boards` report
+    - Current records are shown in the `Boards` report
     - Historical records are shown in the `Boards (Historical)` report.

+#### PDF File

 - Downloaded file name for `Boards`: `boards-of-{legal entity name}.pdf`
 - Downloaded file name for `Historical Boards`: `historical-boards-of-{legal entity name}.pdf`
-  - Sorting order is the same as UI app.

-#### UI Rule
+- Records are sorted in alphabetical order of name.

-Mockup of current boards //TODO
+Sample PDF of Current Boards //TODO

-Mockup of historical boards //TODO
+Sample PDF of Historical Boards //TODO